 What happens next makes the difference between the traditional method and the transfer method.
 In the traditional method, everything stays in the same bottle.
 After disgorgement, the bottle is topped up with a mixture of wine and cane sugar solution, called ‘liqueur d’ expédition’.
 The amount of cane sugar added, called ‘dosage’, will trigger in the end the sweetness of the final product.
 The final product will still have to age a couple of months, to allow for the liqueur d’ expédition to integrate with the wine.

 There are a couple of sparkling wines which are produced only using the traditional method, despite not being mentioned on the label: Champagne and Cava can only be produced using the traditional method.

 The transfer method is a shortcut to the traditional method, taking advantage of bottle fermentation, but without the complication and expenses of riddling and disgorgement.
 The content of the bottles is poured into a big tank, where it is filtered from the sediment and bottled into new bottles.
 Usually, the bottle says ‘bottle-fermented’.

 In the tank method (or ‘Charmant’ method), the second fermentation occurs in pressurised tanks.
 This is cheaper in terms of production costs and the majority of the sparkling wine in the world is made using this method.
 The sparkling wines made this way will not show the yeast autolysis flavours, because the contact with the lees will be minimum.
 This method is ideal for aromatic grapes, like Muscat, Riesling and Glera (the grape used in Prosecco).

 Choosing the right bubbly has taste and budget considerations.

-- If you like the fruity version, without too many things going on, you can chose a Prosecco.
-The price will be usually less than £10/ bottle.
+- If you like the fruity version, without too many things going on, you can choose a Prosecco.
+The price will usually be less than £10/ bottle.

 - An alternative to the Champagne would be the Cava, which would be in the majority of cases less than £20 / bottle.